muratk5n/thirdwave/en/README.md

 The hit is likely due to the cancellation of 'Batgirl'.

 New mgmt at WB is trying to serve customers, no need to be up in arms about it..
-Listen to Obama on this one - don't be a buzzkill.
+Listen to Obama - don't be a buzzkill.

 ---

-🤣 That has to be a hit piece from the Woke-Cuck crowd..
+That has to be a hit piece from the Woke-Cuck crowd..

 The Daily Beast: "Warner Discovery Is Killing Off Diversity""